pschild/image-management-tool/README.md

 # Install
 1. Run `npm install`
-2. Run `.\node_modules\.bin\electron-builder install-app-deps` to install native modules, like sqlite3 or drive-list.
-See also <https://electronjs.org/docs/tutorial/using-native-node-modules>
+2. ~~Run `.\node_modules\.bin\electron-builder install-app-deps` to install native modules, like sqlite3 or drive-list.
+See also <https://electronjs.org/docs/tutorial/using-native-node-modules>~~
 3. ~~Run `.\node_modules\.bin\electron-rebuild.cmd -f -w sqlite3` to be able to use sqlite3 with Electron (see Use SQLite with Electron).~~
+4. Run one of the following commands:
+   1. `npm start` to start a locally running client in Electron (development mode).
+The server will be started automatically.
+   2. `npm run client:test` to run tests for client (not available yet)
+   3. `npm run server:start` to start a locally running server only (development mode)
-4. Run `npm start` to start development version, or `npm run electron:windows` to build for windows.
+   4. `npm run server:test` to run tests for server
+   5. `npm run electron:build:windows` to build the app for Windows
+   6. `npm run publish:windows` to publish a new version to GitHub (adjust the version in `package.json`)

 ## Use sqlite3 with Electron
 1. Start a terminal as admin